Ranxin2023/LLM_demo/readme.md

     - After each advance of the graph, LangGraph saves a **snapshot of state** plus a bit of run metadata.
 - Checkpoints live inside a thread
     - A thread is one ongoing session/run (a conversation, a job, etc.).
 All snapshots for that run are stored on a single timeline.
+- You address a run by `thread_id`
+    - Pass the same `thread_id` later to resume, continue, or inspect that session.
 #### Why Langgraph
 1. **Simplified development**
 - **What it means**: You describe what should happen (nodes + edges), and LangGraph handles how to run it (order, passing messages, resuming, retries).